lucchesi-sec/powershell-automation/docfx_project/articles/ARCHITECTURE.md

 1. **Input**: Configuration data or user input is read from JSON files or CSV imports.
 2. **Processing**: Scripts invoke module functions to process data, perform operations, and generate outputs.
 3. **Output**: Results are logged, reported via email, or saved as dashboards/reports in various formats (JSON, CSV, HTML).
-4. **Integration**: Data may be synchronized with cloud services or other enterprise systems.
+4. **Integration**: Data may be synchronized with cloud services or other production systems.

 ## Security Architecture